 - Love the outdoors (environmental education – connecting youth to their environment, empowering them with the knowledge to protect it)

-SCA Houston Community Programs offer both volunteer and paid service opportunities.
+Our SCA Houston Community Programs offer both volunteer and paid service opportunities.
 The School-Year Program is voluntary and occurs on weekends, from Saturday morning through Sunday afternoon.
 During the course of the School-Year Program, youth attend five camping weekends at parks and nature areas around Houston.
 Not only does each weekend feature an intensive conservation service project such as trail building, habitat restoration, or invasive species removal, but the crew members also participate in environmental education activities and outdoor recreation designed to instill a greater appreciation for the outdoors.

-During the program, participants learn how to work as members of a diverse team of peers while gaining knowledge of public land resources and local and global environmental issues.
+During the program, participants also learn how to work as members of a diverse team of peers while gaining knowledge of public land resources and local and global environmental issues.
 They significantly increase their understanding of environmental and trail restoration techniques through hands-on experience.
 Finally, the participants acquire experience in public service and outdoor recreation and develop valuable professional skills through team building and leadership activities.

 - Houston Parks and Recreation Natural Resources Department